imlilac/Daneshkar-Contact-List/README.md

 ## Features

-- Display of minimal landing page for skin beauty products.
+- Add new contacts with name, phone, and email details.
+- Search functionality to filter contacts by name.
-- Dynamic rendering of product information.
+- Dynamic rendering of contact list based on user interactions.
-- Clean and modern design using React.
+- Responsive design with modern UI using React.

 ## Screenshot